India's major parties field few women in race to parliament

 Her party is now the fourth largest in parliament, with 33 members.

-In neighboring Odisha, another regional party, the Biju Janata Dal, has nominated women in a third of seats.
+In neighbouring Odisha, another regional party, the Biju Janata Dal, has nominated women in a third of seats.

 Additional reporting by Sudarshan Varadhan, Devjyot Ghoshal and Subrata Nag Choudhury; Editing by Sanjeev Miglani and Clarence Fernandez